Archive A Parents’ Guide to Dangers of Social Media for Kids

 Teach Your Kid How to Use Social Media Positively

 Social media are not all bad for kids.
-As a matter of fact, they can have numerous positive effects.
+They can have numerous positive effects.
 First and foremost, they are a means for children to communicate with friends and family.
-Nothing can replace face-to-face interaction among people, but social media prove to be particularly helpful in connecting people who live in different cities and countries.
+Nothing can replace face-to-face interaction among people.
+However, social media sites prove to be particularly helpful in connecting people who live in different cities and countries.

 Social media could be used to express oneself and one’s talents.
 Children can share their ideas and comments and express their opinions about different subjects.
 Moreover, many teens or even younger kids post their creative pictures and videos on social media.
 Some post pictures of their arts and crafts, while others make tutorials or reviews.